DIAGNijmegen/adhesion_detection/README.md

-# Testing docker and jobs submission at the moment
+# Abdominal cavity segmentation

+The repository contains the source code for abdominal cavity segmentation of cine-MRI scans.